 The arrival of post-WWII refugees resulted in a sizable, differential shock to population density at the border between the 1945-1949 French and US occupation zones in South-West Germany.
 Figure 2 illustrates the shock based on separate estimates of equation (1) for years between 1871 and 2020.
+Our baseline estimates are shown in dark blue, while the estimates marked in lighter blue colors are based on regressions with and without distance controls respectively.
 Before WWII, there is no spatial discontinuity in population density at what became the 1945-1949 border.
-But starting in 1950 and up to 2020, there is a persistent discontinuity in population density at the former border-with density being around 20% larger on the former US side.21 The differential shock to population density on the US side of the 1945-1949 border is similar in size to the discontinuity in the ratio of refugees to non-refugees in 1950 in Table 1, columns
+But starting in 1950 and up to 2020, there is a persistent discontinuity at the former border-with population density being around 20% larger on the former US side.
+The differential shock to population density on the US side of the border is similar in size to the discontinuity in the ratio of

-21The increase in population density between 1939 and 1950 is consistent with Schumann's (2014) finding that population growth during the 1939-1950 period was about 20 percentage point higher on the US side of the 1945-1949 border.
+&lt;sup>17The increase in population density between 1939 and 1950 is consistent with Schumann's (2014) finding that population growth during the 1939-1950 period was about 20 percentage point higher on the US side.